Jsewill/morton/README.md

 ### Encoding
   The coordinate, {n1, n2, ...}, can be encoded into a single, memory saving, unsigned integer.

-  Encoding an N-dimensional coordinate can have a compressive effect, with the exception of 1-dimensional coordinates.
+  Therefore, encoding an N-dimensional coordinate can have a compressive effect, where N > 1.

   This library generates lookup tables for use in encoding.
 These lookup tables are concurrently generated.